smartmind-team/thanosql-sdk-python/README.md

 pip install -e ."[magic]" # include magic
 ```

+## Usage

-Next, optionally configure the required environment variables.
+You can optionally configure the required environment variables.
 A working workspace engine is required.
 If you are running a Python script through a terminal, use `export`.
 You can also choose to skip this step and specify the API token and URL in the function parameters when initializing a client.

 ```bash
 export THANOSQL_API_TOKEN={your_engine_api_token}